jabayazhini-ag/freeCodeCamp_Responsive-Web-Design/README.md

    *A tribute page honoring Dr. A.P.J.
 Abdul Kalam, applying responsive design and semantic structure.*

 11. 💹 [Balance Sheet CSS Pseudo Selectors](https://balance-sheet-css-pseudoselectors-fcc.netlify.app/)
-   *A balance sheet layout styled using CSS pseudo selectors like `:hover`, `:nth-child`, and `:last-child` to enhance visual presentation and user interaction.*
+   *A balance sheet layout styled with CSS pseudo selectors to enhance visual appeal and interactivity.*

 ## 📌 About This Repository